lmolkova/opentelemetry-specification/oteps/4485-extending-attributes-to-support-complex-values.md

 Exporters for protocols that do not natively support complex values, such as Prometheus, SHOULD represent complex values as JSON-encoded strings following [attribute specification](/specification/common/README.md#attribute).

+When serializing `AnyValue` attributes to JSON, it is RECOMMENDED to sort map keys lexicographically and apply additional settings that enhance serialization stability.

 ### Semantic conventions